agustan-alt/failure-driven-yolo-mllm-weed-identification/README.md

 * Evaluation threshold
 * MLLM model and runtime configuration

-Because MLLM outputs can depend on model versions, runtime configuration, prompts, and service updates, exact reproduction of generated natural-language explanations may require recording the model version and prompt configuration used during each experiment.
+Because MLLM outputs may depend on model versions, prompts, runtime configuration, and service updates, exact reproduction of generated natural-language explanations may require recording the model version and prompt configuration used during the experiment.

+## Data Availability

+The primary field dataset is not redistributed in this repository.

+The public secondary dataset should be obtained from its original source and used according to its original licensing and attribution requirements.

+The manuscript states that the data and source code supporting the findings are available from the corresponding author upon reasonable request.

 ## Citation

-If you use this code or the associated research workflow in academic work, please cite the accompanying publication:
+If you use this research or its associated workflow in academic work, please cite the accompanying publication:

 ```text
 Latif, A., Jati, H., & Surjono, H. D.